Fort Drum to improve water security with key infrastructure project

-A $27 million well field expansion project at Fort Drum will improve water security and ensure daily water needs are met for thousands of Soldiers, family members and civilians who live and work on post.
-(Photo by Mike Strasser, Fort Drum Garrison Public Affairs)
+FORT DRUM, N.Y.
+(March 10, 2022) -- A $27 million well field expansion project at Fort Drum will improve water security and ensure daily water needs are met for thousands of Soldiers, family members and civilians who live and work on post.

+According to the Fort Drum Directorate of Public Works, the Well Field Expansion Resilience Project will include the construction of:

 |Date Taken: